 Once you reach the top, you’ll be treated to a contrasting change of architecture that features multiple stupas, both large and small, that guard a variety of Buddha statues and give you breathtaking panoramic views of the area.

-This sight is a frequent focal point to experience the sunrise or sunset and an opportunity to capture some truly incredible photographs of the surrounding landscape.
+This site is a frequent focal point to experience the sunrise or sunset and an opportunity to capture some truly incredible photographs of the surrounding landscape.

 Most people base themselves in nearby Yogyakarta and visit Borobudur on a day trip.
 However, if you want to witness a sunrise here, it’s best to stay in nearby Magelang as it’s a long drive from Yogyakarta in the morning.